Kazakhstan Observes Day Of Mourning After Fatal Jet Crash - UrduPoint

 Kazakhstan Observes Day Of Mourning After Fatal Jet Crash

-Kazakhstan observed a national day of mourning on Saturday a day after 12 people died when an airliner crashed shortly after takeoff and slammed into a house
+Kazakhstan observed a national day of mourning on Saturday after 12 people died when an airliner crashed shortly after takeoff and slammed into a house

-Almaty, Kazakhstan, (APP - UrduPoint / Pakistan Point News - 28th Dec, 2019 ) :Kazakhstan observed a national day of mourning on Saturday a day after 12 people died when an airliner crashed shortly after takeoff and slammed into a house.
+Witnesses spoke of the terrified screams of passengers as the plane came down on the edge of the country's biggest city Almaty on Friday, but many on board managed to walk away without serious injury.

+One survivor told the Tengrinews website of a "terrible noise" just before the Fokker 100 lost altitude, and spoke of the "screams" and tears of passengers.

+A young woman also told Russian television network Zvezda of her lucky escape after she and her young children just missed the flight because of school fair.

-In the capital Nur-Sultan, Kazakhstan's largest flag was at half-mast while officials made urgent appeals for blood donations to help injured survivors.
+In Nur-Sultan, Kazakhstan's largest flag was at half-mast for the day of mourning while officials made urgent appeals for blood donations to help the dozens of injured survivors.

-Officials say the Fokker 100 plane's tail hit the tarmac twice on Friday during take-off before it came down and crashed into the concrete building, splitting into two.
+Officials say the Fokker 100 plane's tail hit the tarmac twice on Friday during take-off before it came down and crashed into the concrete building.

+"Either this is a pilot error, or there were technical reasons," Deputy Prime Minister Roman Sklyar said at a press conference in Almaty on Friday.

 An investigation has been opened into "violation of security regulations and air transport operating rules".
-But the interior ministry is still examining possible causes for the accident.
+But the interior ministry is still examining possible causes of the accident.

 According to the authorities, an inquiry should announce its first conclusions next month.
 But a dozen other Bek Air aircraft will be grounded in the meantime.